Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Introduction

+Requiring minimal assumptions, the proposed approach is versatile and broadly applicable to real-world scenarios involving deep and graph-based predictors.
+Notably, it does not impose assumptions on the distribution of residuals or require data to be identically distributed.
+The only prerequisite is that residuals are centered at zero -- an assumption that is typically satisfied in most practical settings.
+This is one of the main advances with respect to the related literature, as further elaborated in Section~\ref{sec:related-work}.
+Another key strength of the proposed analysis lies in its graph-based processing, which focuses on residual pairs that are more likely to exhibit correlations.
+This targeted approach enhances the statistical power of the method, making it more effective in detecting model shortcomings.

+Although the proposed residual analysis does not quantify the magnitude of potential model improvements, it complements traditional accuracy-based evaluations.
+As demonstrated in Section~\ref{sec:experiment-traffic}, it provides an independent, metric-agnostic assessment of model quality.
+In particular, the experimental results reveal valuable insights from residual correlation analysis that standard prediction error evaluations fail to capture.

 The paper is structured as follows.
-Section~\ref{sec:preliminaries} introduces the edge scores upon which the AZ-analysis is built and shows how to design the spatio-temporal graph, a multiplex graph connecting residual observations according to their spatial and temporal relations.
-After reviewing the AZ-whiteness test in Section~\ref{sec:az-test}, the novel contributions of the paper are presented in Section~\ref{sec:az-analysis} and validated on synthetic and real data in Sections~\ref{sec:synth} and \ref{sec:experiment-traffic}.
+Section~\ref{sec:related-work} reviews related work.
+Section~\ref{sec:preliminaries} introduces the edge scores, the foundation of the proposed residual analysis, and shows how to design the spatio-temporal graph -- a multiplex graph linking residual observations through spatial and temporal relationships.
+Section~\ref{sec:az-test} provides an overview of the AZ-whiteness test.
+The paper's novel contributions are detailed in Section~\ref{sec:az-analysis} and validated using synthetic data in Section~\ref{sec:synth}.
+Sections~\ref{sec:experiment-traffic} and \ref{sec:experiment-energy} showcase two real-world applications.
+Finally, conclusions are presented in Section~\ref{sec:conclusions}.